tlbdk/tlbdk.github.io/_posts/2016-06-05-nginx-request-routing-with-auth_request.md

 I have recently been thinking a bit about how to do pilot testing of new functionallity in prodution without having downtime.
-Fx. by marking users in a JWT token and then sending them to a pilot pool of servers.
+Fx. by marking users in a JWT token and then sending them to a pilot pool of servers based on that marking when the request hits the load balancer.

 The test server and nginx configuraion below does this by using the auth_request option to send the decision to an external server.
 Right now it just does